Skip Navigation

 Drink

-South Australia is the largest of all wine regions in Australia.
+South Australia is home to several of the the largest wine regions in Australia including the Barossa, McLaren Vale and the Clare Valley.
 There are well known wineries like Torbreck, Peter Lehmann and Angoves.
-South Australian wine is sold throughout the world so it should be possible to taste it both in South Australia or preparing for the journey with a glass from South Australia.
+South Australian wine is sold throughout the world.

 Top